flutter-news-app-full-source-code/data-inmemory/README.md

 }
 ```

-## License
+## 🔑 Licensing

-This package is licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
+This package is source-available and licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
 Please review the terms before use.

+For commercial licensing options that grant the right to build and distribute unlimited applications, please visit the main [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code) organization.